 Bhutan tourism & COVID-19 FAQ – constantly updated

 Bhutan is closed for tourism until further notice.
-Only five cases of novel coronavirus were detected in Bhutan so far.
-As of now, there is no ongoing local transmission.
-Tourism restrictions, especially in India and Nepal, are also blocking travelers from coming.
+Only forty-seven cases of novel coronavirus were detected in Bhutan, all imported.
+As of now, there is no ongoing community transmission.
+Tourism restrictions in transit countries are another factor blocking travelers from coming.
 Read more detailed info in this FAQ!
 You can also register to get info when Bhutan reopens.

 What is current situation in Bhutan amid COVID-19 pandemic?

-Bhutan has five confirmed cases of COVID-19.
+Bhutan had only forty-seven confirmed cases of COVID-19.
 First case, detected on 5th March, was 76 years old American tourist.
 Second was his 59 years old travel partner.
 They came to Bhutan from India, where they probably contracted virus from the unknown source.
-All primary contacts of the patients were tracked and repeatedly tested with negative result.
+All contacts of the patients were tracked and repeatedly tested with negative result.
 First patient got intensive care in Thimphu’s National Referral Hospital before being airlifted home in stable and improving condition.
-Second patient was treated in Bhutan and both first and second patient are already fully recovered.
-Three subsequent cases were Bhutanese nationals who just returned to Bhutan from abroad and thus had been already quarantined in the time of testing.
+Second patient was treated in Bhutan and both first and second patients are already fully recovered.
+All subsequent cases were Bhutanese nationals who just returned to Bhutan from abroad and thus had been already quarantined in the time of testing.
 All their contacts in Bhutan were also tracked and tested negative.
+Nine of them are also fully recovered by now.

 Is it possible to travel to Bhutan now or in near future?